chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 - Two phase flow handled by the Cahn-Hilliard-Navier-Stokes (CHNS) approach
 - Angle of contact boundary condition
 - Dimensionality of the length
-- Parametric sweep generation on the value of the angle of contact
+- Parametric sweep on the value of the angle of contact
-- Post-processing of height difference between the outside fluid and the meniscus
+- Post-processing of the height difference between the outside fluid and the meniscus

 --------------------------